Submandibular Gland Cancer

 Reduce radiation exposure

 In terms of submandibular gland tumors, even if it is for treatment, the radiation received in the past under the jaw (especially during dental treatments) or to the neck region is a risk factor.
-Especially if the person is elderly, the negative effect of this radiation is more.
+Especially if the person is older, the negative effect of this radiation is more.

-In this respect, it is important to avoid radiation exposure to the under-chin and neck area as much as possible.
+In this respect, it is important to avoid radiation exposure to the under chin and neck area as much as possible.
 In addition, in terms of close exposure to electromagnetic radiation, using the mobile phone as little as possible or using it with a headset may reduce the risk.

 Reduce chemical exposure